Aakarsh-Lohani/FRT_Solar_Power/README.md

 Other Services:
  - Azure AI Language Studio: To train the Bot with data related to Solar Energy, Solar Power, and the project itself.
  - IDE: Visual Studio Code: For the deployment of Azure Function, building the Front End of the Website, and Source Control using GitHub.
+Used Azure Extensions for handling Azure Services.
  - GitHub: For source control, creating a repository, and "Continuous Deployment (CD)" of the website using Azure App Service.
+ - AI GitHub Copilot (GitHub Students Developers Pack) : Handling errors and optimization .

 ## Conclusion